Rock's Backpages Library Rock's Backpages

 Francesco Calazzo

-Born in 1973, Francesco Calazzo, as per his own words, has been on a strict diet of pasta and Rock’n’Roll from a very early age.
-FC’s career started early on his adolescence when he began spinning records for a famous Italian radio-station ("Radio Citta’ Futura" in Naples).
-He was just 15 and many times he would skip school either to spin his favorite music or to strum guitar in some local, and very obscure, garage (basement would be more to the point here) band.
+BORN ONE scorching-hot morning amidst the colors and sounds of the early 1970s, Francesco Calazzo, as per his own words, has been on a strict diet of pasta and Rock'n'Roll from a very early age.
+FC's started "communicating" his explosive presence early on his adolescence when he began spinning records for a famous Italian radio-station ("Radio Citta' Futura" in Naples).
+He was just 15 and many times he would skip school either to play his favorite music or to strum guitar in some local, and very obscure, garage (basement would be more to the point here) band.

-At 18, after countless rock-bands with names that rigorously started with the article "THE", he went to Law School but a couple of years later he decided that his heart, and mind, was into R’n’R and went to pursue a formal education in Journalism in a country that he loved, even with its obvious flaws, the US.
-Four years later and tenfold wiser, he became an alumni of the Hunter College, in NYC, a rock-journalist alma-mater in its own right.
+At 18 (which come to think of it, it was a long time ago), after countless rock-bands with names rigorously starting with the article "THE", he went for Law School … only to discover, few years later, that his heart, and soul, was into journalism and media studies.
+That's when against the backdrop of the 1990s he decided to pack and go pursuing a formal education in Journalism in a country that he loved: the United States of America.
+Four years later and tenfold wiser, he became an alumnus of the Hunter College (City University of New York) a rock-journalist alma-mater in its own right.

 Check out Buscadero